Printer friendly version of the 2023-24 High School Code of Conduct

 Parent or guardian will be notified.

-The student is externally suspended for three (3) to five (5) days.
+The student is externally suspended for five (5) days with a possible Superintendent Hearing.
 In addition, the parent or guardian is required to meet with a school administrator before the student is allowed to return to regular classes.

 The Individual Education Plan of each disabled student is reviewed annually by the Committee on Special Education (CSE).
 A student with a disability is expected to comply with the District Code of Conduct and the outlined behavior and disciplinary measures in this handbook.
 However, it is possible that a disabled student may not, as a result of a violation of the code, be subjected to the usual disciplinary procedures if the CSE determines that the behavior is a result of the disability.